fukawi2/rcr101/slide-deck.md

 ---

-# Incident Management
+# SitReps

-- Provide SitRep to FireComm for Ambulance and Rescue:
+Provide SitRep to FireComm for Ambulance and Rescue.

 - Patient Details
-    - Number of Patients
+  - Number and Location of Patients
   - Age, Sex, Breathing Status, and LOC
 - Mechanism of Impact
+  - Single or Multiple Vehicles
+  - Head-on, Side Impact, Roll Over etc
 - Method of Entrapment
 - Vehicle Type(s)
   - Especially for unusual/exotic or alternate fuel vehicles (EV or Hydrogen)

 <!--
 - Important to us for crew tasking and resource planning: